 - The vendor ships the products

-Guarantee refers to the promise the vendor makes in regard to the high quality and situation of products.
+Guarantee refers to the promise the vendor makes in regard to the high quality of products.
 Some of the promises a buyer can make regarding an item are as follows:

-- They own it (e.g. the vendor bought the automotive from a dealership)
+- They own it (e.g. the vendor bought the automobile from a dealership)

-- The merchandise has no claims or loans against it (e.g. there aren't any excellent liens on an automobile).
+- The merchandise has no claims or loans against it (e.g. there aren't any outstanding liens on an automobile).

-- The products are fit to be used (e.g. the bike is fit for driving)
+- The products are fit to be used (e.g. the bike is fit for riding)

 - The merchandise doesn't infringe on patents or logos (e.g. the vendor's invention will not be a duplicate of another person's patented design)

-If you need help with a purchase agreement, you can post your legal need on UpCounsel's marketplace.
+If you need help with a purchase agreement template, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.